vikashkumar0712/test-react/README.md

-# Following Steps I have done to deploy React UI Application in Docker Container
+# Following Steps I have done to deploy react UI Application in Docker Container

 ### Provisioning The server
 1: